7 Best Renters Insurance Companies in Massachusetts of 2026

 - Quote access: Online only

-GEICO was founded by husband-and-wife team Lillian and Leo Goodwin at the height of the Great Depression, all the way back in 1936, selling only auto insurance..
+GEICO was founded by Lillian and Leo Goodwin in 1936, at the height of the Great Depression, selling only auto insurance.

 The company was first known as the Government Employees Insurance Company, offering insurance to federal employees and select members of the United States Military.

-GEICO passed the one-million policyholder mark in 1964, thanks in part to an investment from billionaire Warren Buffett, who learned about the company from one of his college professors.
+GEICO passed the one-million policyholder mark in 1964, thanks partly to an investment from billionaire Warren Buffett, who learned about the company from one of his college professors.

-As of 1996, GEICO has been a wholly-owned subsidiary of Buffett’s company, Berkshire Hathaway Insurance, which is the 2nd-largest insurance carrier in the US.
+As of 1996, GEICO is a wholly-owned subsidiary of Buffett’s company, Berkshire Hathaway Insurance, the second-largest insurance carrier in the US.

-We should note here that GEICO pairs renters with partner companies in some states, so you should be sure to read your policy carefully.
+We should note that GEICO pairs renters with partner companies in some states, so you should read your policy carefully.

-According to GEICO, renters insurance policies may start as low as $12 per month for basic coverage, with higher costs if you add additional services such as replacement coverage or scheduled valuables.
+According to GEICO, renters insurance policies may start at $12 per month for basic coverage, with higher costs if you add additional services such as replacement coverage or scheduled valuables.

 GEICO receives superior ratings for its financial strength and customer service.